-- Learning games - There are numerous learning games for all people and all age groups.
+- Learning games - Numerous learning games for all people and all age groups.
 For example, many flight simulators are available that help users learn to fly, and at the same time are really enjoyable.

-- Online games - Users who have access to the Internet also have access to millions of free online games sites, like http://zone.msn.com/en-us/home.
+- Online games - Users who have access to the Internet also have access to millions of free online games sites, like MSN games.
 Online game sites feature hundreds of games you can play against other Internet users from around the world.

 Listen to music, create music or music CDs

-With the advent of MP3 files and the increased popularity of sharing music legally and illegally, computers have become a great way of getting new music and listening to your favorite artists.
+MP3 files and the increased popularity of sharing music legally and illegally make computers a great way to get new music and listen to your favorite artists.
 Below is some general information about how you can listen to music on your computer.

 Install a sound player

-To listen to music on your computer, you will first need a player.
-New versions of Windows come with Windows Media Player and there are several programs, such as Winamp, that you can download freely from the Internet and listen to music files.
+To listen to music on your computer, you need a player.
+New versions of Windows come with Windows Media Player and several programs, such as Winamp, that you can download freely from the Internet and listen to music files.

 Download or copy sound files

 Each song, and sometimes a whole CD, is contained in a sound file, often an MP3 file.
-These files can be downloaded from various sites on the Internet for a small fee, or if public domain, allow you to download the song for free.
+These files can be downloaded from various sites on the Internet for a small fee, or if public domain, for free.
 Keep in mind that unless the song is public domain (something you would not buy at a store), downloading the song for free is considered illegal, even though many sites provide this ability.

 You can also rip or copy songs from CDs you already own and create MP3 files.
 A free and excellent program we suggest for creating songs from your CD is CDex.
 Another option is to use Windows Media Player to rip an audio CD.

 Users with Internet access can also listen to millions of online radio stations.
-Both sound players mentioned above, as well as most new players, support the ability to listen to streaming content.
+Both sound players mentioned above and most new players, support the ability to listen to streaming content.

 Look at pictures, scan pictures, import pictures, and create pictures

 After moving your pictures onto your computer, you can change almost anything about them by editing them in an image editor.
-Examples are improving a picture's appearance, as well as cropping or copying it.
-After you're done editing, you can move the pictures into another program and create personal slide shows or burn a CD with pictures on it.
+Examples are improving a picture's appearance, cropping, or copying elements from the picture.
+After you're done editing, you can move the pictures into another program and create personal slide shows or burn a CD with pictures.

 Watch videos, create movies, or watch TV

-Users can now watch short video clips and movies on their computer, as well as create them.
+Users can now watch short video clips and movies on their computer and create them.
 Below are some of the different methods of watching and creating videos and movies.

-Many of the new computers today come with a DVD drive, which means you can watch any of your DVD movies on your computer.
-Users who do not have a DVD player for their TV can also connect their computer to their TV and watch the DVD movie on their TV (may require additional hardware).
+Many of the new computers today come with a DVD drive, which means you can watch DVD movies on your computer.
+If you don't have a DVD player for your TV a computer can connect to a TV to watch DVDs.

 There are millions of short videos available through the Internet and included with software programs.
 These are videos that are often no longer than 10 minutes and are often home made videos or videos that accompany the software program.